 With the invention of the printing press, Christians were quick to realize its value in making the Bible more readily available to every person.
 This technology was first developed in China in 1048 and was then more fully developed in Germany by Johannes Gutenberg in 1450; it was then used to print the Guttenberg Bible.
 As the Bible became more readily available, it had a powerful effect on people and contributed significantly to the protestant reformation.

 Along with making many copies of the Bible, Christians began to translate the Bible into many different languages.
 Wycliffe, an organization that continues this translation work today, believes in making it possible for every person to read the Word of God in their “own heart language.”
-Currently, the Bible has been made available in more than 1,300 languages.
+Did you know the Bible has been made available in more than 1,300 languages?

-Receiving the Word of God in your own language is a powerful statement that communicates God’s love and acceptance of every race, language, and ethnic group.
+Receiving the Word of God in your own language has a powerful effect.
+It communicates God’s love and acceptance of every race, language, and ethnic group.
 It is possible because of the foundational Biblical truth that every person is made in the image of God.
-As the Bible is translated into a new language, that act is essentially an incarnational declaration like the one in Philippians chapter two.
-This chapter says that the Word of God, Jesus, can enter every cultural context to communicate truth in a redemptive and loving way because every people group was made in the image of God.

 Useful Bible Study Practices